When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Related Work

-\textbf{Forward models. } Forward models (\Cref{fig:forward_model_architecture}) can serve as auxiliary objectives to improve learned representations~\citep{levine2024multistep}.
-A forward model can also facilitate planning, e.g., using reinforcement learning~\citep{thrun1990planning,hafner2025mastering} or model-predictive control~\citep{zhou2024dino,bar2025navigation}.
-They are different from the state predictor of PIDM in two ways.
-First, forward models require action input, while the state predictor is only conditioned on the current state.
-Second, forward models usually generate the next state, while the state predictor of PIDM might generate future states $k \ge 1$ steps ahead.
+\textbf{Forward models. } Forward models (\Cref{fig:forward_model_architecture}), also referred to as world models, can serve as auxiliary objectives to improve learned representations~\citep{levine2024multistep} or facilitate planning via reinforcement learning~\citep{thrun1990planning,hafner2025mastering} and model-predictive control~\citep{zhou2024dino,bar2025navigation}.
+The PIDM state predictors differ from forward models in two key ways.
+First, it is conditioned only on the current state, not on actions.
+Second, it predicts future states $k \geq 1$ steps ahead rather than the immediate next state.

-\textbf{Behavior cloning and trajectory modeling. } Recent analysis \citep{foster2024behavior} argues that many practical implementations of BC, which rely on a log-loss, are implicitly modeling the whole state-action sequence.
-Our work complements such analysis by providing evidence that explicitly modeling part of the trajectory, the future state in the PIDM case, can improve sample efficiency.
+\textbf{BC and trajectory modeling. } Recent analysis \citep{foster2024behavior} argues that many practical implementations of BC, which rely on a log-loss, are implicitly modeling the whole state-action sequence.
+Our work complements such analysis by providing evidence that explicitly modeling part of the trajectory, the future state in the PIDM case, can improve sample efficiency and generalization.